ubcbraincircuits/Caiman_NWB_Script/README.md

 m3_00002_cropped2.tif <br>
 m3_00002_cropped3.tif <br>

-I have also provided the NWB and memory mapped files generated from doing so for each corresponding .tif file.
+I have also provided the NWB for each corresponding .tif file.